-Family and Consumer Science offers students a variety of state approved programs in Fashion, Culinary Arts and Early Childhood development to prepare student for success in college and careers.
-Students in our Early Childhood program get real-world experience by working with preschool aged children in our West Orange High School Preschool Program.
-Students in our advanced Fashion class work with our 3D printers and learn technologies used throughout the Fashion industry.
-Our Culinary arts students earn industry credentials while preparing food from around the world.

-Students in our level three courses can earn industry credentials and take the NOCTI exam in their field of study.
+Family and Consumer Science offers students a variety of state approved Career and Technical Education (CTE) programs in Fashion, Culinary Arts and Early Childhood development to prepare students for success in college and careers.
+Students in our Early Childhood program get real-world experience by working with preschool aged children in our West Orange High School Career Education Preschool Program.
+They may also earn college credits from the Fairleigh Dickinson Middle College program.
+Our state approved CTE Fashion program prepares students for a career in one of the many areas of the Fashion Industry.
+Culinary Arts students may participate in our American Culinary Federation (ACF) pre-apprenticeship program while earning industry certifications.
+Students may also earn college credits from Hudson Community college at a special rate, by completing select courses and by meeting established criteria.
+Students in our capstone courses can earn industry credentials and take the NOCTI exam in their field of study.
 This provides them with the opportunity to earn college credits if they meet the criteria established by the NOCTI organization.